 Flushing and inspecting water heaters to prolong life expectancy.

-Addressing problems with temperature, leaks, or failure to heat water.
+Dealing with concerns with temperature, leaks, or failure to heat water.

 Immediate attention to prevent contamination and health dangers.